On Solving Cubic-Quartic Nonlinear Schr\"odinger Equation in a Cnoidal Trap: Introduction

+In this article, our primary interest is to obtain analytical solutions for CQNLSE in a cigar-shaped BEC.
+The systematic dimensional reduction mechanism can be employed to reduce the 3+1 dimensional problem to a 1+1 dimensional problem.
+Using the prescription of Ref.\cite{atre} we can actually reduce 3+1 dimensional CQNLSE described in Ref.\cite{cabrera2} to a quasi one-dimensional CQNLSE.
+Here, we will start from a trapped quasi one dimensional CQNLSE.
+We realize that the external trap plays a pivotal role in stabilizing the solution in quasi one-dimensional geometry.

-In this article, we are primarily interested to obtain analytical solution for CQNLSE.
-Since regular NLSE posses cnoidal solutions therefore we first attempt to obtain cnoidal solution in CQNLSE.
-However, to capture the essence of the recent experiments without being too specific, we employ a phenomenological source term which counter balances the quartic nonlinearity.
-This pathological attempt must be considered as a first step in understanding the competition between cubic and quartic nonlinearities.
-In Sec.~\ref{model} we derive the cnoidal solutions associated with a driven CQNLSE.
+Since regular NLSE posses cnoidal solutions \cite{cervero}, therefore we first attempt to obtain a static cnoidal solution in CQNLSE which is trapped in a cnoidal potential.
+Later we will explicate the physical nature of the potential.
+In Sec.~\ref{model} we derive the cnoidal solutions associated with a trapped CQNLSE.
 Here, we like to point out that, to the best of our knowledge these solutions are provided for the very first time.
-Next, we concentrate in the localized modes in Sec.~\ref{localized} and analyze the competition between cubic and quartic nonlinearity.
+Next, we concentrate on the stability of the obtained solutions in Sec.~\ref{stability} and extend our analysis to traveling waves and show that our static analysis can be mapped in the dynamical system as well with suitable Galilean transformation in the moving frame.
+We elaborate on this description in Sec.~\ref{dyn}.
 We draw our conclusion in Sec.~\ref{con}.